michalroots/michalroots.github.io/_posts/2021-10-13-vaclav-havel-and-conflicting-advice.md

 In one moment I connect to the infinite cosmic reality, the "Big We", as my friend calls it, and manifest any reality I choose, provided I'm specific enough to verbalize it and put it out there into the Universe, ideally out loud while facing one of the raw elements in the time when specific celestial bodies align.
 But to be fair, any space can become sacred if only treated with appropriate reverence.

-The flow is a blessed state to be in for sure, and yet, it tends to end abrubtly without notice, leaving me confused, disconnected, and lonely.
+The flow is a blessed state to be in for sure, and yet, it tends to end abruptly without notice, leaving me confused, disconnected, and lonely.
 Still waiting for the magical girl to appear, caress my back without warning, look deeply at me, and deliberately kiss my neck slowly to see what happens.

 I can feel the shivers.
 But, whether I like it or not, it is not the reality, at least not in this very moment.
 Feel free to prove me wrong though.